After the thaw…

 image of person

-• You must register in advance to attend the online meeting.
+How to attend: You must register in advance to attend the meeting.
+Register at the link below.

 NPSOT-Williamson County meetings are free and open to the public.
 In this time of public health risk, our in-person meetings and field trips are canceled until further notice.